Chinese Language — History, Development, Classifications, and Fun Facts

 Every Chinese Character or Hanzi is a morpheme, most of which have independent meanings.

 Chinese Characters are monosyllabic.

-Disyllable words, which are usually formed by two morphemes, are the most frequently used words in Modern Chinese.
+Disyllable words, usually formed by two morphemes, are the most frequently used words in Modern Chinese.

 It is the most ancient language that is still in use today.